-- a) where the student has achieved a Stage mark of 50% at the first attempt but has failed a maximum of 30 non-core credits, s/he must undertake reassessment but will be permitted to proceed to the Year Abroad/Placement Year.
-The module aggregate mark will be capped at 40%. - b) where the student has achieved a Stage mark of at least 50% but has failed a core module or a maximum of 60 credits, he/she can be considered for a transfer to the four-year Integrated Masters programme but must undertake the necessary reassessment, prior to the next academic Stage, in order to fulfil the requirement to progress on the four-year course.
+- a) where the student has not passed all credits at the first attempt he/she will not be permitted to proceed on the five year Integrated Masters programme.
+However, he/she can be considered for a transfer to the four-year Integrated Masters programme subject to 3.2.2b) and 3.2.2c) below.
+The normal rules of assessment for the four-year Integrated Masters course will then apply.
+The student can also be considered for transfer to an honours degree programme.
+The normal rules of assessment for progressing on a three-year honours programme will then apply. - b) where the student has a Stage mark of at least 50% but has failed a maximum of 60 credits, he/she can be considered for a transfer to the four-year Integrated Masters programme but must undertake the necessary reassessment, prior to the next academic Stage, in order to fulfil the requirement to progress on the four-year course.
 The normal rules of assessment for reassessment on the four-year integrated masters course will then apply.
 Marks will be capped at 40%. - c) where a student has no substantiated extenuating circumstances, he/she must withdraw from the University in either of the following situations: - where the Stage mark is below 20%; - where a student was absent from all examinations which were due to be sat in the most recent examination period. - d) where 120 credits at level 4 or above have been passed, the student will be considered for the award of a Certificate of Higher Education.